morganstanley/binlog/doc/UserGuide.md

     $ bread -f "%S [%d] %n %m (%G:%L)" -d "%m/%d %H:%M:%S.%N" logfile.blog

+The events of the logfile can be sorted by their timestamp using `-s`.
+The sorting is approximate.
+It assumes that if event `A` comes before event `B` in the logfile, then event `B` is no more than 30 seconds older than event `A`.
+This is to allow online sorting of log streams, and memory efficient sorting of large logfiles.

+    $ bread -s logfile.blog

 To customize the output and for further options, see the builtin help:

     $ bread -h